AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-concepts-features.md

 If you do have a B2B structure that requires you to support the concept of an account with subsidary accounts, a Global account container can be used as the parent container.

+## Report on person and account based data

+If you want to report on person-based containers (and person identities) and account-based containers (and account identiies), you should set up two separate connection within Customer Journey Analytics.
+One connection where you select Person as the Primary ID, and one connection where you select Account as the Primary ID.
+Customer Journey Analytics does not support person-based and account-based reporting from the same container.
+You can

 <!--